 Valerie Stoker received her B.A. with Great Distinction from the Religious Studies Faculty of McGill University in Montreal, Quebec.
 Her PhD is from the South Asia section of the University of Pennsylvania’s Department of Asian and Middle Eastern Studies.
 Her principal area of research focuses on late medieval and early modern South Indian Hinduism and her secondary area of research examines religious pluralism in secular democracies especially legal debates over religious accommodations/exemptions.
 She has lived and travelled widely in South Asia, Europe, and North America and these diverse international experiences inform her teaching and research.
 From 2012-2015, she was Co-Chair of the Religion in South Asia Steering Committee of the American Academy of Religion.
 Currently, she directs the Master of Humanities Program at Wright State.

 Professor Stoker's courses focus on a range of issues critical to the study of religion.
-Her tradition-based classes include courses on Hinduism, Buddhism, Jainism, and Sikhism as well as a World Religions course that covers the Abrahamic faiths.
+Her tradition-based classes include courses on Hinduism, Buddhism, Jainism, and Sikhism as well as an Asian religions survey course.
 She encourages students to explore different facets of religious expression including sacred narratives, theology, art and architecture, pilgrimage practices, material culture, rituals, and music.
 She also teaches courses on religion and the public sphere, especially conflicting notions of secularism and religious accommodations as well as courses on theories and methods in the study of religion.
 She was named Outstanding Advisor for the College of Liberal Arts in 2010.